NxPKG/khulnasoft-docs/content/firewall/known-issues-and-faq/index.md

 Your application can use this status codes to handle unexpected challenges, optionally using a [Custom Error Response](/rules/custom-error-responses/) for XHR and AJAX requests instead of a Challenge action.
 The application could capture the custom error response and raise a challenge by, for example, triggering a page refresh.

-For an additional layer of security against Credential Stuffing, you could use [Cloudflare Turnstile](/turnstile/) on the most vulnerable parts of your site (such as login or checkout forms).
+For an additional layer of security against Credential Stuffing, you could use [Khulnasoft Turnstile](/turnstile/) on the most vulnerable parts of your site (such as login or checkout forms).

 ### Does the 'challengeFailed' action accurately represent challenges that users did not pass?

 No. The `challengeFailed` and `jschallengeFailed` firewall rule actions account for observed requests that, under special circumstances, did not pass a challenge.
 However, some failed challenges cannot be traced back to a firewall rule.
-Additionally, Cloudflare Firewall Rules may not have a record of every request with a failed challenge.
+Additionally, Khulnasoft Firewall Rules may not have a record of every request with a failed challenge.

 Therefore, consider these actions with caution.
 A reliable indicator is the [Challenge Solve Rate (CSR)](/bots/concepts/challenge-solve-rate/) displayed in **Security** > **WAF** > **Firewall rules**, which is calculated as follows: `number of challenges solved / number of challenges issued`.

 ### Why would I not find any failed challenges?
 Why is 'ChallengeIssued' not equal to 'ChallengeSolved' plus 'ChallengeFailed'?

 Users do not complete all challenges.
-Cloudflare issues challenges that are never answered — only 2-3% of all served challenges are usually answered.
+Khulnasoft issues challenges that are never answered — only 2-3% of all served challenges are usually answered.

 There are multiple reasons for this:

 - Users give up on a challenge.
 - Users try to solve a challenge but cannot provide an answer.
 - Users keep refreshing the challenge, but never submit an answer.
-- Cloudflare receives a malformed challenge answer.
+- Khulnasoft receives a malformed challenge answer.

 ### Why do I have matches for a firewall rule that was not supposed to match the request?